Maternal deaths in Australia

 Maternal Indigenous status

-The MMR for Aboriginal and Torres Strait Islander women was 16.4 per 100,000 women giving birth.
+In the period 2012–2021, there were 21 maternal deaths among Aboriginal and Torres Strait Islander (First Nations) women, and the MMR for First Nations women was 16.8 per 100,000 women giving birth.
 In the same period, the MMR for non-Indigenous women was 5.3 per 100,000 women giving birth.

 Parity

-Parity refers to a woman’s number of previous pregnancies, excluding the current pregnancy, carried to a viable gestational age (usually 20 weeks), resulting in a live birth or stillbirth.
-The rate of maternal death increased with parity, from an MMR of 4.8 and 4.3 per 100,000 women giving birth for women with a parity of none and 1 respectively, increasing up to 9.5 for women with a parity of 3 and 17.1 for women with a parity of 4 or more.
+Parity refers to a woman’s number of previous pregnancies, excluding the current pregnancy, carried to a viable gestational age (usually 20 weeks).
+The rate of maternal death broadly increased with parity, from an MMR of 4.8 and 4.3 per 100,000 women giving birth for women with a parity of 0 and 1 respectively, increasing up to 11.3 for women with a parity of 3 and 18.4 for women with a parity of 4 or more.

 Smoking status